After completing this reading you should be able to:

 - Explain how a country’s position in the economic growth life cycle, political risk, legal risk, and economic structure affect its risk exposure.

-- Evaluate composite measures of risk that incorporate all types of country risk and explain limitations of the risk services.
+- Evaluate composite measures of risk that incorporate all major types of country risk.

 - Compare instances of sovereign default in both foreign currency debt and local currency debt, and explain common causes of sovereign defaults.

 - Describe factors that influence the level of sovereign default risk; explain and assess how rating agencies measure sovereign default risks.

 - Describe characteristics of sovereign credit spreads and sovereign credit default swap (CDS) and compare the use of sovereign spreads to credit ratings.

 Country risk could be attributed to the following:

 - A country’s position in the economic growth life cycle.